Sexual Frustration in a Relationship: How to End the Problem

 How to overcome sexual frustration in a relationship

 Women are generally wired emotionally and have much lower levels of testosterone than men.
-Therefore, to nurture and increase her desire for sex, she and her partner must first address any emotional disconnection.
+Therefore, to nurture and increase her desire for sex, she and her partner must first address emotional disconnection.
 This will help to regenerate feelings of emotional closeness.

 If you're not experiencing happiness, desire and satisfaction when thinking about sex, chances are you are sexually frustrated or causing sexual frustration in your partner.
 This could be from your own sexual dysfunction issue or that of a partner, a partner's unsatisfactory technique, being in a generally unhappy relationship or your partner not being available to engage with you sexually.